 Our vision is to be a Christ-led mission opportunity offering a diverse cultural experience that equips youth to make a global difference.

-We bring church youth groups to camp sites around Arkansas where they, in turn, engage in the surrounding communities.
-In the spirit of Christ, these youth and adults serve individuals and families, our neighbors, who are in need of minor construction and yard work.
+We send church youth groups to camp sites and churches around Arkansas where they, in turn, engage in the surrounding communities by serving individuals and families, our neighbors, who are in need of minor construction and yard work.
 In addition to the physical service projects, we strive to meet social and emotional needs by spending part of our time visiting, sharing lunch and, if the neighbor so chooses, a devotional.
 We make no demand of race, age, income or religion in the selection of our neighbors.

 In 1986, OMP began with one camp and 35 participants.
 Today we host 12 camps each summer, serving all four corners of Arkansas.
 Over 1,000 youth and young adults participate in OMP camps each summer.

-At Ozark Mission Project, we lovingly use this term in reference to individuals or families in need.
-Jesus commanded us to love our neighbors as ourselves, we put that love into action by meeting the needs of the financially and physically limited.
+At Ozark Mission Project, we lovingly use this term in reference to homeowners in need.
+Jesus said to love our neighbors as ourselves, so we put that love into action by completing these beautification and accessability projects for our neighbors.

 we SEEK TO EMPOWER OUR NEIGHBORS.

 On the surface, the benefit is purely physical – a wheelchair ramp, a porch repaired, a house painted, a lawn mowed.
-But the impact is deep and lasting: a disabled neighbor can move around on her own; a struggling single mom has a new sense of pride in her home; an retiree can sip sweet tea on his sturdy porch.
+However, the impact is deep and lasting: a disabled neighbor can move around on her own; a struggling single mom has a new sense of pride in her home; a retiree can sip sweet tea on his sturdy porch.

 Proud members of ReFrame

 ReFrame Association is a national network of nonprofit home repair organizations committed to providing occupants of substandard housing with safer, more livable shelter.